dvaqueiro/dotfiles/doc/shell-cheatsheet.md

-## Commands for Moving
+## Shell Shortcuts

-* beginning-of-line (C-a)
+* Ctrl+B: Clear terminal (Same as clear).
-    Move to the start of the current line.
+* Ctrl+A: Move to the start of the line.
-* end-of-line (C-e)
+* Ctrl+E: Move to the end of the line.
-    Move to the end of the line.
+* Alt+F: Move forward to the end of the next word.
-* forward-char (C-f)
+* Alt+B: Move back to the start of the current or previous word.
-    Move forward a character.
+* Ctrl+K: Kill (Delete) to the end of the line.
-* backward-char (C-b)
+* Ctrl+U: Kill to the start of the line.
-    Move back a character.
+* Ctrl+Y: Yank killed text.
-* forward-word (M-f)
+* Ctrl+W: Kill word backward.
-    Move forward to the end of the next word.
-Words are composed of alphanumeric characters (letters and digits).
+* Ctrl+X-E: Edit current command in default editor.
-* backward-word (M-b)
+* Alt+.: Paste previous command argument.

-    Move back to the start of the current or previous word.
-Words are composed of alphanumeric characters (letters and digits).
+## Commands
-* clear-screen (C-l)
+* sudo!! -> Rerun last command with sudo.
-    Clear  the screen leaving the current line at the top of the screen.
-With an argument, refresh the current line without clearing the screen.
+* reset -> reset terminal like close and open again.